rladies/awesome-rladies-blogs/CONTRIBUTE.md

 # Contributing

 All the blogs are listed in the [blogs](blogs/) folder, where each blog is in its own json-file.
 These files are used to render a table on the upcoming revamped R-Ladies website.
-Follow the below instructions to add to the list.
+Follow the below instructions to add yourself to the list.
 If you have any trouble, please create an issue for us to help.

 ## Adding a new entry